cmendla/cmendla/README.md

 # Christopher G Mendla - Ruby on Rails Developer

 ## Current Status:
 I am currently available for employment.
-I am looking for Full Time and/or Sideline work.:
+I am looking for Full Time and/or Sideline work:
 * **Full Time Positions**
 	* W2/1099/Contract/Contract to hire/ Corp to Corp
 	* Permanent or temp